justincinmd/dotfiles/README.md

 To use command-t, it must be compiled.
 It may be necessary to install vim using system ruby as well, if rvm is used.

 Mac specific precursor.
 Command-t **must** be compiled with the same ruby that VIM is linked against, so it's best to switch to the system ruby, then install vim and compile command-t:

     rvm use system
     brew install macvim --override-system-vim
     brew linkapps

 A `+ruby` should be visble in `vim --version`, or in the alternative, `:ruby 1` should run without error in vim.
 Compile command-t:

     cd ~/.vim/ruby/command-t/
     ruby extconf.rb
     make clean
     make

+On Ubuntu, install ruby development headers:

+    apt-get install ruby-dev

 ### Vim Install

 If `vim` wasn't compiled with `+ruby`, it may be ncessary to compile it from scratch.
 To do that: